ciselab/ciselab-www/content/publication/ISSTA2020.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["self-driving cars","program repair", "search-based software engineering"]
+tags = ["Self-driving Cars","Program Repair", "Search-based Software Engineering"]

 # Links (optional).
 url_pdf = ""